SesatGuy/Universal-light-image-format/README.md

 # Example

+v0.0.2 only
-As you can see, the image of laptop size is like 450Kb, while in png, it just 151Kb.
-A lot of 'improvement'.
+~As you can see, the image of laptop size is like 450Kb, while in png, it just 151Kb.
+A lot of 'improvement'.~

 ![Exaple](exaple.PNG)